pkwoczak/Celestial_Bodies/README.md

 And then, you run the plot_all_trajectories.py python script: python3 plot_trajectory.py

 Within this python script, you can adjust the size of the objects included in the simulation by changing the scalar on lines 45-46.
+You may also edit the name of the saved file, as well as the path of the directory where you want to save the generated gif file.
+Also, you may want to edit the names of the csv files you are trying to load.

 For the code that takes **collisions** into careful consideration, check the "COLLISIONS" subfolder.